 For a living I used to slouch behind a computer screen and pencil push 40 hours a week.
-I’d done that, hell, eight years and let me tell you IT WAS THE MOST BORING THING EVER.
+I’d been doing it for, maaan, eight years and let me tell you children IT WAS THE MOST BORING THING EVER.
 But it paid fairly well and offered outstanding benefits, two things any young adult needs while venturing into the real world.
 The real problem was that I had no interest in that job.
 Like, I didn’t give two shits about the material I dealt with on a daily basis.

-The blog ultimately took off amongst the community, one thing led to another, and before I knew it I considered myself to have two jobs…I just didn’t get paid for one of them.
-Unfortunately I wasn’t getting paid for the one I enjoyed the most, but that’s how it goes when you’re first starting out!
+The blog ultimately took off among the community, one thing led to another, and before I knew it I considered myself to have two jobs…I just didn’t get paid for one of them.
+Unfortunately I wasn’t getting paid for the one I enjoyed the most, but that’s how it goes.

-A list of things that came shortly after my IGN blog that defined my “second” job:
+Things that came shortly after my IGN blog that defined my “second” job:

 - I hosted a weekly community podcast about We’re Alive called We’re Not Dead

 - I coordinated and ran community contests for We’re Alive